Natalia is described as “available, patient, convincing and determined – she leads the client in the right direction.”

 Natalia has extensive experience in a variety of commercial disputes including contractual disputes arising out of SPAs and related contractual documentation, shareholders’ agreements, investment agreements, option agreements, debt finance agreements and related security documentation, personal guarantees, partnership disputes (in relation to offshore private equity structures).

-Natalia also has extensive experience in disputes concerning asset valuation, oral high level agreements between oligarchs in relation to joint investments, fraud claims and related asset tracing actions, claims arising out of liquidation of investment funds.
+Natalia also has extensive experience in disputes concerning asset valuation, oral high level agreements between international high net worth individuals in relation to joint investments, fraud claims and related asset tracing actions, claims arising out of liquidation of investment funds.

 Natalia has significant experience in both applying for and opposing the grant of freezing orders and other interim relief, jurisdictional challenges, enforcement of arbitral awards in offshore jurisdictions and related insolvency proceedings.

-Natalia’s experience spans across many industry sectors including oil and gas, water, aluminum, metallurgical, banking, electricity/infrastructure, argotrading, construction, aviation, automobile, railway, pharmaceutical, telecommunications, plastic manufacturing and others.
+Natalia’s experience spans across many industry sectors including oil and gas, water, aluminium, metallurgical, banking, electricity/infrastructure, argotrading, construction, aviation, automobile, railway, pharmaceutical, telecommunications, plastic manufacturing and others.

-Natalia is recommended in The Legal 500 UK 2016 for Banking Litigation: Investment and Retail, Commercial Litigation, International Arbitration and Insurance Reinsurance Litigation, and is commended for having “an excellent grasp of how points might play before tribunals”.
+Natalia is recommended in The Legal 500 UK 2020 for International Arbitration, and is commended for being a “highly rated” litigator, and having “extraordinary, high-quality analytical skills”.
 She is recognised by The Legal 500 and Chambers UK for her “fantastic experience and responsiveness”, for being an “extremely good tactical mind”, a “steely litigator with excellent litigation instincts” and she has been praised for her ability to “remain incredibly calm under pressure”.
-Chambers Global 2017 recognises Natalia as a Dispute Resolution Foreign Expert for Russia, and notes that she is a “very bright, robust and shrewd tactician who fights her client’s corner and goes the extra mile.”
+Chambers Global recognises Natalia as a Dispute Resolution Foreign Expert for CIS, and notes she is “available, patient, convincing and determined – she leads the client in the right direction.”
+Market commentators highlight her “depth of legal knowledge”, and Chambers Global also notes that she is a “very bright, robust and shrewd tactician who fights her client’s corner and goes the extra mile.”